 Adrenergic and Cholinergic Receptors in Blood Vessels

-Some blood vessels in the body are innervated by parasympathetic cholinergic fibers (e.g., coronary vessels).
-These nerves release ACh, which binds to muscarinic receptors on the smooth muscle and/or endothelium.
-It has been shown in many arterial vessels that M3 receptors located on the vascular endothelium are coupled to the formation of nitric oxide (NO), which causes vasodilation; however, ACh causes smooth muscle contraction through a smooth muscle M3 receptors (coupled to Gq-proteins and increased IP3) and M2 receptors (coupled to Gi-proteins and decreased cAMP) when formation of NO is blocked.
-This latter finding has been used to assess coronary vascular dysfunction in humans in which NO production is diminished in diseased coronary arteries.
+Some blood vessels in the body (e.g., coronary vessels) are innervated by parasympathetic cholinergic fibers.
+These nerves release ACh, which binds to muscarinic M3 receptors on the smooth muscle and/or endothelium that are linked to Gq-proteins.
+It has been shown that endothelial M3 receptors also stimulate the formation of nitric oxide (NO), which causes smooth muscle relaxation.
+Note, however, that in the absence of NO, ACh causes smooth muscle contraction through smooth muscle M3 receptors.
+This latter finding has been used to assess coronary vascular dysfunction in humans, in which NO production is diminished in diseased coronary arteries.
 In contrast to other arteries, cerebral arteries appear to have M5 muscarinic receptors that produce vasodilation in response to ACh.

 Drugs are available for blocking vascular adrenergic receptors.
 Alpha-blockers, for example, are used in treating hypertension.
 Some of the alpha-blockers are relatively selective for a specific receptor subtype, whereas other as non-selective.
 Drugs such as atropine block muscarinic receptors.